-Adobe Premiere Pro provides users with a plethora of great tools for editing audio, including a number of mixers, meters, effects, and panels.
-But remember, it’s not so much the tool that matters, but how you use it.
+Adobe Premiere Pro provides users with a plethora of great tools for editing audio, including mixers, meters, effects, and panels.
+But remember, it’s not the tool that matters, but how you use it.
 Below I’m going to show you five different ways to edit audio with five particular tools inside of Premiere Pro.
 And before you ask, no, none of these tools is Adobe Audition.

 Adjust Gain with the Audio Gain Dialogue Box

 When working with audio in Adobe Premiere Pro, don’t get your terminology mixed up—gain is separate from volume.
 Gain generally refers to the input level of an audio clip, while volume refers to the output.
 You can visualize the gain of an audio clip via audio waveforms in the source and/or timeline panels, while you can view volume via audio meters.
 Think of gain as the loudness of the audio source.
 Remember, when you record audio you must adjust the gain to get sufficient levels.

 Speaking of sufficient levels, if you’re working with audio that was recorded properly, then in post you shouldn’t have to make many adjustments to the gain.
 As we all know, however, audio is rarely recorded properly.
 Therefore I introduce to you the Audio Gain dialogue box.

 This little tool offers a number of different features.
 You can access it by grabbing a clip and selecting Clip > Audio Options > Audio Gain, or just by pressing the shortcut key G. Selecting a clip in your timeline will only adjust the gain of that particular clip.
 Selecting a clip in the project panel will naturally adjust the master clip, affecting all corresponding clips in timelines.
 You can make gain adjustments to one or multiple clips at the same time.